EmilTholin/svelte-routing/README.md

 In the browser we wait until all child `Route` components have registered with their ancestor `Router` component before we let the `Router` pick the best match.
 This approach is not possible on the server, because when all `Route` components have registered and it is time to pick a match the SSR has already completed, and a document with no matching route will be returned.

-We therefor resort to picking the first matching `Route` that is registered on the server, so it is of utmost importance that you `sort your Route components from the most specific to the least specific if you are using SSR`.
+We therefore resort to picking the first matching `Route` that is registered on the server, so it is of utmost importance that you `sort your Route components from the most specific to the least specific if you are using SSR`.

 [npm]: https://img.shields.io/npm/v/svelte-routing.svg
 [npm-url]: https://npmjs.com/package/svelte-routing